Theatre in Education

 What are the Benefits of Theatre in Education?

 Theatre is the ultimate immersive art form, targeting every sense simultaneously.

 Children, like adults, generally have different learning strengths.

 There are four commonly identified learning styles:

 Although we may use all learning styles in combination, most of us have a preference for one style over others.
 Theatre in education, then, can carry a message and leave a strong imprint on such vast audiences simply because it does utilise all four learning styles.
 In this way, educational theatre can have a profound effect when a familiar bullying scenario is being played out on stage, with clear solutions, which students can use in their own lives.

-Brainstorm Productions co-founder, Jenny Johnson, has more than 35 years’ experience delivering educational theatre and has a background in both school and University teaching.
-Jenny developed Brainstorm Productions educational theatre methodology and uses professional actors to deliver the programs.
+Brainstorm Productions co-founder, Jenny Johnson, has more than 35 years’ experience delivering theatre in education and has a background in both school and University teaching.
+Jenny developed Brainstorm Productions’ educational theatre methodology and uses professional actors to deliver the programs.
 All programs are written in consultation with psychologists and all actors are trained and supervised by qualified teachers and theatre specialists, to ensure that the complex issues of bullying are approached sensitively.

-The power of Theatre in Education and Brainstorm Productions programs, as an innovative approach to bullying, cyber safety and student wellbeing education, can be gauged by the enthusiastic participation of schools.
-In 2018, Brainstorm Productions performed to over 360,000 Australian students.
+The power of Theatre in Education and Brainstorm’s productions for schools, as an innovative approach to bullying, student wellbeing and cyber safety education can be gauged by the enthusiastic participation of schools.
+In 2019, Brainstorm Productions performed to over 360,000 Australian students.